 - All the information is in one place and is easily viewable by managers and team members.
 This enables airport operations directors to stay on top of their inspections, maintenance, and repairs more efficiently.

 - There is a ready-made and transparent system for maintaining records (there’s no need to design your own record-keeping system, woohoo!)
 It means there’s a complete digital audit trail, and FAA inspectors can quickly review your records before their visit without you having to spend days gathering information from multiple places.

 - Records are more secure.
 Back-ups are regular and automated, and access to information is always tightly controlled with user profiles.

-In short, specialist digital solutions can save you a lot of time and resources.
+In short, specialist digital solutions can save you time and resources.

-We suggest you look for a cloud-based system instead of the now outdated on-premise setup because the cloud offers so many advantages.
-Of course, the most significant plus point of cloud software is that you can access it 24/7 from any device (e.g., smartphone, tablet), so you won’t need to buy expensive bespoke devices for your field ops people.
+We suggest you look for a cloud-based system instead of the outdated on-premise setup because the cloud offers many advantages.
+Of course, cloud software’s most significant plus point is that you can access it 24/7 from any device (e.g., smartphone, tablet), so you won’t need to buy expensive bespoke devices for your field ops people.
 There are plenty of other benefits, too, such as not needing your own IT hardware or in-house expertise (which means reduced IT costs) and the fact that software upgrades and bug fixes are delivered seamlessly — sometimes without you even noticing.